Identity Theft: How To Minimize Your Risk

 • Include all supporting documentation to substantiate the basis of the dispute.

-AFF will review your matter within 30 days from when it is received and will notify you of the result of the investigation.
+American First Finance will review your matter within 30 days from when it is received and will notify you of the result of the investigation.

 Submit a notice to: